cockroachlabs/cloud-report/reproduction-steps.md

+# Prep

+## Username

+If your laptop's username (`whoami`) is not the same as your Cockroach username, please export a global variable (e.g. `.bashrc`) called `CRL_USERNAME`.

+This username must also be the same as the username you will use to log into VMs.

+## SSH Key

+You must use the SSH key in `~/.ssh/id_rsa` to log into any non-`roachprod` VMs, e.g. on-prem machines.

+If you need to use a different SSH key, swap it in for your `~/.ssh/id_rsa`.

 ## Setting up Google Drive Access

-The enclosed binary relies on Google Drive access to automatically post its results to a spreadsheet.
+Unless you're running the enclosed binary through the `-on-prem` option, it relies on Google Drive access to automatically post its results to a spreadsheet.

-To execute the binary, you must...
+For this to work, you must set up Google Drive Access:

 1. Go to the [API console](https://console.developers.google.com/).
 1. Switch to your **@cockroachlabs.com** account, and the **cockroach-shared** project.